vmware-tanzu/tanzu-dev-portal/content/topics/python/_index.md

         weight: 1
 ---

-Learn nore about how Tanzu and Python perfectly complement each other with our handy [Python developer guides](/guides/python).
+Python is one of the world's most popular programming languages, thanks in no small part to its sheer versatility.
+People use Python for all sorts of coding tasks from Artificial Intelligence and Data Analysis to DevOps Scripting, Websites, and building Microservices.
+It's a real Swiss Army Knife amongst programming languages!
+Learn nore about how Tanzu and Python perfectly complement each other with our handy [Python guides](/guides/python).